flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 For each, select the same value from the drop-down menu for the App Clip target as the entry selected for the normal app target.

-This lets your App Clip target have access to Flutter's required build settings.
+This gives your App Clip target access to Flutter's required build settings.

-This step isn't necessary for add-to-app projects.

 {% include app-figure.md
 image="development/platform-integration/ios-app-clip/configuration.png" %}

-### 4.2
+**4.2**

 In the App Clip group's `Info.plist` file, set:

 - `Build version string (short)` to `$(FLUTTER_BUILD_NAME)`
 - `Bundle version` to `$(FLUTTER_BUILD_NUMBER)`

-This step isn't necessary for add-to-app projects.

 ## Step 5 - Share code and assets